konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 The algorithm looks deceivingly simple.
 However, the pseudo-code is missing another piece of information, namely, how the distributed system behaves as a whole.
 What does it mean for processes to crash?
 When messages are received, if at all?
-It's not even clear how to properly capture this in pseudo-code.
+It's not even clear how to properly write this in pseudo-code.
 Normally, academic papers leave this part to math definitions.
-Since we want to write proofs of correctness, we cannot avoid reasoning about the whole system.
-Instead of appealing to intuition, we will capture both the process behavior and the system behavior in Lean.
+Since we want to prove correctness, we cannot avoid reasoning about the whole system.
+Instead of appealing to intuition, we capture both the process behavior and the system behavior in Lean.

 ## 2. Eventually perfect failure detector in Lean